1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Log in

-In the list of settings, change:
+In the list settings, it is recommended: